 No foliar diseases or pests.

-Name: Rattlesnake Master got its name from early settlers when they observed Native Americans using the plant sap as a treatment and preventative to rattlesnake bites.
+Rattlesnake Master got its common name from early settlers when they observed Native Americans using the plant sap as a treatment and preventative to rattlesnake bites.
 It should be noted that Rattlesnake Master is not a proven antidote for rattlesnake venom.

 Rattlesnake Master is a part of the carrot family (Apiaceae), another aspect of this plant that makes it stand out, as it is difficult to find the visual similarity between this, and, say, parsley, although, when the leaves are crushed, they do emit an Apiaceae-like scent.
-The Black Swallowtail, which uses plants from the family Apiaceae as a host, has been observed to feed on Rattlesnake Master leaves, though it must be stated that it seems to prioritize other species from the carrot family.

-Historical Uses: The roots and shoots can be cooked and eaten.
+The roots and shoots can be cooked and eaten.
 The dried seed heads were used as rattles by Native Americans.
 The fibrous leaves are still used by Native Americans and modern survivalists to make cordage with endless uses, including a few sandals, baskets, and rope.